Anna72bcn/starting/README.md

 # starting
-This is my first repository - just checking how this space works
+This is my first repository -  checking how this space works, I'm excited!